kercre123/jank-escape-pod/README.md

 Known Issues:

 - ARM processing is slow until I find a good way to deal with the end of speech on (comparatively) slow hardware.
-- Implemented Actions list is not complete yet.
-	- Still need to implement timers
 - The audio stream is a little cut off at the beginning.
 	- This may be an issue with vector-cloud/chipper itself, it seems to happen in normal operation with the prod servers too.